845

 Joseph E. Scanlon III, President

-Steven M. Walsh, First Vice President
+Steven M. Walsh, Vice President

 Steven Babbitt, Treasurer